vaibhav-bhoir/NextjsPortfolio/README.md

 # Portfolio Website

-This is my portfolio webiste made with tailwind CSS and nextJs
+This is my portfolio website made with tailwind CSS, nextJs and react-hook-forms

 ## Preview